 So, yes, in a way, dogs can get hurt feelings, even if we’re joking with them.
 But they usually respond more to tone of voice than actual words.
 If you’re playing with your dog, make sure to keep your tone level and warm, no matter what you’re saying.

 Do dogs feel love from you when you speak to them lovingly?
 Definitely!

 Do Dogs Have Feelings of Happiness?

-As you watch your dog bound around the yard, tongue out, with an undoubtedly goofy look on their face, tail working energetically, it seems silly to even ask, do dogs have feelings?
+As you watch your dog bound around the yard, tongue out, with a goofy look on their face and tail working energetically, it seems silly to even ask, “Do dogs have feelings?”

 You’re clearly looking at an extremely happy dog.

 Recently, one researcher even discovered that dogs appear to laugh!
-Which does make me suspicious as to whether our dogs have been laughing at us all this time?
+Which does make me suspicious as to whether our dogs have been secretly laughing at us all this time…

 The caudate nucleus is also hard at work when we’re anticipating something we’re looking forward to.